usr-sse2/Black80211-Catalina/README.md

 The following actions already work:
 - Turning Wi-Fi off and on
 - Scanning networks (currently is poor due to frequent error 16 or timeouts)
-- Connecting to WPA2 Personal networks using entered password
+- Connecting to open and WPA2 Personal networks using entered password

-Open networks and other encryption types are not tested.
+Other encryption types are not tested.
 Loading on boot is not tested (I load it manually using kextutil).

 itlwm should be used from https://github.com/usr-sse2/itlwm